-In general, to seek a correction under Section 515 of Public Law 106-554 of information disseminated by any HHS agency, individuals should follow the procedures described below.
-Requests for correction that are specific and provide evidence to support the need for correction will enable the agency to provide a satisfactory response
+In general, to seek an information quality request for correction of information disseminated by any HHS agency, individuals should follow the procedures described below.
+Requests for correction that are specific and provide evidence to support the need for correction will enable the agency to provide a satisfactory response.
+Complainants should be aware that they bear the "burden of proof" with respect to the necessity for correction as well as with respect to the type of correction they seek.

-A complaint or request for correction of information must be in written hard copy or electronic form, be sent to the agency designated address by mail or electronic-mail(e-mail); and state that a request for correction of information is being submitted under Section 515 of Public Law 106-554.
+A complaint or request for correction of information must be in written hard copy or electronic form, be sent to the agency designated address by mail or electronic-mail (e-mail); and state that an information quality request for correction is being submitted.
 In terms of content, the complaint letter must contain:

-- a detailed description of the specific material that needs to be corrected including where the material is located, i.e. the publication title, date, and publication number, if any, or the website and web page address (url), or the speech title, presenter, date and place of delivery; - the specific reasons for believing the information is in error and supporting documentation, if any; - o the specific recommendations for correcting the information; - a description of how the person submitting the complaint is affected by the information error; and - the name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the individual making the complaint.
+- a detailed description of the specific material that needs to be corrected including where the material is located, i.e. the publication title, date, and publication number, if any, or the website and web page address (url), or the speech title, presenter, date and place of delivery; - the specific reasons for believing the information does not comply with OMB, HHS, or agencyspecific guidelines and is in error and supporting documentation, if any; - the specific recommendations for correcting the information; - a description of how the person submitting the complaint is affected by the information error; and - the name, mailing address, telephone number, e-mail address, and organizational affiliation, if any, of the individual making the complaint.